COURSE OUTLINE

 The real scoring tables

 Point values for each event, by age and sex, come from the Army’s official AFT scoring scales published by the Army (the current tables are dated 1 June 2025).
 Those tables are the authority; anything else is a summary.
-A Drill Zero score calculator that turns your raw numbers into points is on the way and will be built directly from the official scales.
+The calculator below runs those official scales.

 DRILL YOURSELF